ShadowSyntax/MinecraftModUpdater/README.md

-Simple loader to update all mods to use my server in 1 click!
+Simple loader to update all mods to join my server in 1 click!